 Paige is an investigator at CEVR, and an Associate Professor of Medicine at Tufts University School of Medicine.
 Her research focuses on health and economic outcomes of individuals with chronic conditions such as Alzheimer’s disease, cancer and diabetes.
 Paige received her PhD in Health Policy and Management from the University of North Carolina at Chapel Hill and her Masters in Health Policy and Management from the Harvard School of Public Health.

 Tara Lavelle is an assistant professor at the Center for the Evaluation of Value and Risk in Health.
 Her research measures family-centered outcomes and preferences for health care to inform value assessments and other health care policies.
 She received her PhD in Health Policy with a concentration in Decision Science from Harvard University in 2012 and was previously a postdoctoral research fellow in the Child Health Evaluation and Research Unit in the Division of General Pediatrics at the University of Michigan.

-Anna works to cultivate relationships with local life sciences and research investment communities while also developing and implementing communication strategies for CEVR.
+Anna works to create CEVR’s growth strategy, orchestrate activation of critical priorities, accelerate strategic growth initiatives, and build future-focused organizational capabilities.
 Previously Anna worked in management consulting and has leveraged her professional experience to serve as an adviser to health startups, pharmaceutical companies and other health organizations.
 She received her BA in Hospitality Administration from the University of Massachusetts, Amherst.